 Both are legitimate “combos,” but they solve the problem differently.
 Single-chamber units save space and give you one cooking surface to manage.
 Dual-zone units give you true simultaneous cooking — you can smoke a brisket on one side while grilling corn on the other, at the same time, at completely different temperatures.
 Keep that distinction in mind as you read through the reviews below, because it matters more than most spec sheets let on.

-I’ve broken this down into a full roundup of the best combo units by category (overall, budget, premium, and so on), followed by deep dives into specific combo types — gas/propane hybrids, griddle combos, charcoal combos, and Traeger’s combo lineup specifically, since so many readers ask about it by name.
+What This Guide Covers: I’ve broken this down into a full roundup of the best combo units by category (overall, budget, premium, and so on), followed by deep dives into specific combo types — gas/propane hybrids, griddle combos, charcoal combos, and Traeger’s combo lineup specifically, since so many readers ask about it by name.
 Then I’ll walk you through exactly what to look for before you buy, and answer the most common questions I hear about this category.
+Let’s get into it.

 I want to be upfront about something: I haven’t personally cooked on every single unit on this list under my own roof, but every model here reflects extensive testing, owner feedback, and hands-on time either by me or trusted colleagues in the BBQ review space.
 I’m not going to tell you a grill is perfect when it isn’t — you’ll see the cons section on every one of these.